leyete/CTF/hackthebox/README.md

 # Hack The Box
-[Hack The Box](https://www.hackthebox.eu) is an online platform allowing you to test and build your penetration testing skills.
+[Hack The Box](https://www.hackthebox.eu) is an online platform that allows you to test and build your penetration testing skills.

 To comply with Hack The Box rules, every writeup is password protected with the corresponding flag.